0xsch1zo/celeris/README.md

 # Search roots from which the search will begin
 search_roots = [
     { path = "/home/sentience/sources/projects/", depth = 3 }, # optionally a depth on a per-root basis can be supplied
-    { path = "/home/sentience/dotfiles", excludes = ["dotfiles"] } # optionally an exclude list on a per-root basis can be supplied
+    { path = "/home/sentience/dotfiles", excludes = ["wallpapers"] } # optionally an exclude list on a per-root basis can be supplied
 ]

 excludes = ["_deps"] # Excludes supplied directory names from the search